-Though the Play Store updates itself automatically, it does provide for its users an option to update it manually in case of problems and the process is quite easy.
-Though there is no direct button to start an update, opening ‘Play Store version’ will automatically start updating your app.
+Though the Play Store updates itself automatically, it does provide its users with an option to update it manually in case of problems and the process is quite easy.
+Though there is no direct button to start an update, opening the Play Store version will automatically start updating your app.
 To update the Play Store manually,

 1. Launch the Play Store app on your Android device.

-3. In the menu, tap on ‘Settings’.
+3. In the menu, tap on Settings.

 6A.
-If you already have the most recent version of Play Store, you will see ‘Google Play Store is up to date’ message on the screen.
+If you already have the most recent version of Play Store, you will see Google Play Store is up to date message on the screen.

-7. Else, Play Store will update automatically in the background and you will receive a notification after successful update.
+6B.
+Else, Play Store will update automatically in the background and you will receive a notification after a successful update.

 Method 2: Clear Play Store Data